 Here is a detailed description of the steps in which exploratory testing can be executed:

 A) Creating Bug Classification

 This step involves three main actions.
-One is to identify the most common types of bugs based on previous projects, the second is to analyze the causes and thirdly is to define the risks and produce ideas.
+One is to identify the most common types of bugs based on previous projects, the second is to analyze the causes and the third is to define the risks and produce ideas.

 B) Creating a Test Charter

 Test charters include what to test and how to test it –

 By doing so we have established the starting point of the testing journey based on how the end-user is expected to use the application.

 C) Review Results

 Evaluate your results and take notes for future tests.

 Here we compare what the output is with the test charter and assess whether further tests are needed.